 When someone texts your prayer line for the first time, an automated message should greet them immediately.
 Keep it warm and clear:

-"Thank you for reaching out to [Church Name]'s prayer line.
-Your request has been received by our prayer team, and we are lifting you up right now.
+"Thank you for reaching out to [Church Name]'s prayer service.
+Your request has been received by our team, and we are lifting you up right now.
 You are not alone. — Your [Church Name] Family"

 This instant response is crucial.
-It tells the person they've been heard — even before a human reads the message.
+It tells the sender they've been heard — even before a human reads it.

 Step 4: Promote the Number Everywhere

-A prayer text line only works if people know it exists.
-Share the number:
+This system only works if people know it exists.
+Share widely:

 - On Sunday morning slides and bulletin announcements